BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/08-clin_vs_res.md

 If accessing the mindLAMP dashboard from a user (specifically a researcher or clinician) standpoint, there are an additional two new views at this user level: **Simple Mode** and **Advanced Mode**

 This can be found by looking in the top right corner, in which there will be a small, oval-shaped button that can toggle between "Simple Mode" and "Advanced Mode".
 See the images below for a visual.
 Simple mode simplifies the view so that only the users tab is visible in case a clinician as no need for the extra features and the advanced view is for researchers who require the full usage of LAMP's research capabilities.
-By default, views will start off in Simple Mode.
+By default, views will start off in Advanced Mode.

 | Simple Mode  | Advanced Mode |
 | ----------- | ----------- |